-What Parent Centers Need to Know: Historical Perspectives for Working with Native American Parents
+What do Parent Centers Need to Know: Historical Perspectives for Working with Native American Parents

-This document describes some of the historical factors impacting the participation of Native parents in the schooling of their children.
-These factors do not just impact special educators, but all educators working with Native students, whether they reside in reservation communities or live off-reservation and attend public schools.
+"This document will describe some of the historical factors impacting the participation of Native parents in the schooling of their children.
+These factors do not just impact Special Educators, but all educators working with Native students whether they reside in reservation communities, or those living off reservations (over seventy-five percent) in public schools."